 Since estrogen is thought to promote certain types of cancer, such as breast cancer, some researchers believe consuming large amounts of soybeans and isoflavones may be risky.

-However, long-term controlled studies are needed before any solid conclusions can be reached.
+More long-term controlled studies in various populations are needed before any solid conclusions can be reached.

-Summary: Observational studies suggest that soy-based foods like edamame may reduce the risk of breast cancer, but not all studies agree.
+Observational studies in Asian populations suggest that soy-based foods like edamame may reduce the risk of breast cancer, but not all studies agree.

-Menopause is the stage in a woman's life when she stops menstruating.
+Menopause is the stage in a person’s life when menstruation ends.

-This natural condition is often associated with adverse symptoms, such as hot flashes, mood swings and sweating.
+This natural process is often associated with symptoms that may be challenging, such as hot flashes, mood swings, and sweating.

 Certain types of bacteria are able to convert isoflavones into equol, a compound believed to be responsible for many of the health benefits of soybeans.
-People with these specific kinds of gut bacteria are called "equol producers" (31).
+People with these specific kinds of gut bacteria are called “equol producers (

-Equol producers are significantly more common among Asian populations than Western (32).
+Equol producers are significantly more common among Asian populations than Western ones (

-This could possibly explain why Asian women are less likely to experience symptoms related to menopause, compared to women in Western countries.
-Their high consumption of soybeans and soy products might play a role.
+This could possibly explain why Asian women are less likely to experience symptoms related to menopause, compared with women in Western countries.
+The high consumption of soybeans and soy products in Asian diets might play a role.

 Nevertheless, the evidence is not entirely consistent.
-Several studies have been unable to detect any significant or clinically relevant effects of isoflavone supplements or soy products on menopausal symptoms (33, 34, 35).
+Several studies have been unable to detect any significant or clinically relevant effects of soy products on menopausal symptoms (18).

-Yet, these studies didn't distinguish between participants who were equol producers and those who weren't, which may explain their lack of significant findings.
+Yet, these studies did not distinguish between participants who were equol producers and those who were not, which may explain their lack of significant findings.

 Studies indicate that soy foods, such as edamame, don’t just benefit women.
 They might also protect against cancer in men.